CodetCo/camp/README.md

-# camp
+# CodetCamp
-This is the website for the free camp that teaches students the basics of web development.
+This is the website for the CODET Web Development Camp.